Subject38/bemapi/readme.md

     * ``fc`` – Full combo.
 * ``ghost`` – List of integers in the range of 0-255, representing the bytes that the game sends for ghost steps for a song.
 * ``miss`` – The miss count, as an integer number of misses recorded for this record.
 If the miss count is not available for this song (such as the user failed out early), this should be -1.
 Otherwise, the valid range goes from 0 to the number of notes in the chart.
+* ``pgreat`` - The count of pgreats that the user earned for this particular record.
+If not available, this should be -1.
+* ``great`` - The count of greats that the user earned for this particular record.
+If not available, this should be -1.

 ### Jubeat Additional Attributes and Documentation